 Your creative will love this KitchenAid mixer with 575 watts of power and a 6 quart bowl capacity.
 It’s big enough to make a week’s worth of bread, 13 dozen cookies, or 9 pounds of mashed potatoes.
-This one is made by Kitchen Aid exclusively for Amazon, at a very special price for Christmas.

 While a mixer isn’t an essential tool, you can knead bread and mix cookie dough by hand, after all.
 But the mixer makes the job go faster, and leaves more time to devote to other creative endeavors.
 Your creative might even bake homemade bread more often once she has a mixer of her own.

 The professional mixer has the highest watts of power for the price, and a convenient bowl lift to get the bowl in the right position for mixing.
 The bowl lift is less stressful on the shoulders than the less powerful tilt that the Artisan mixers have.
-Also the tilt needs a higher clearance to compensate for the change in the mixer’s height when tilted back.
+Also the tilt needs a higher clearance under kitchen cabinets, to compensate for the change in the mixer’s height when tilted back.
 If she plans to keep the mixer on the counter, under a cupboard, this will be important.